 Title, initial(s) and surname

 External Yes / No

-Institution and designation (if
+Institution and designation

-external)
+(if external)

 Tel E-mail

 Motivation for nomination

 Title, initial(s) and surname

 External Yes / No

-Institution and designation (if
+Institution and designation

-external)
+(if external)

 Tel E-mail

 Motivation for nomination

 Title, initial(s) and surname

 External Yes / No

-Institution and designation (if
+Institution and designation

-external)
+(if external)

 Tel E-mail

-Motivation for nomination ·
+Motivation for nomination

-PART 3: SUGGESTED ASSESSORS
+PART 3: SUGGESTED ASSESSOR

-[NOTE: If unanimity on the conferment of the degree cannot be reached by the examiners, a minimum of two external assessors must be appointed by the Faculty Board.
-It is not compulsory that assessors are appointed at this stage, but in order to avoid a delay in resolving the outcome of a doctoral examination should there be a dispute, the assessors may be suggested and appointed in advance.
-Their role only arises in the event of a dispute.
-Assessors are required to be specialists in the field of the research.]
+[NOTE: If unanimity on the conferment of the degree cannot be reached by the examiners, an assessor must be appointed by the Faculty Board.
+It is not compulsory that an assessor is appointed together with the appointment of the examiners, but in order to avoid a delay in resolving the outcome of a doctoral examination should there be a dispute, the assessor may be suggested and appointed in advance.
+The assessor's role only arises in the event of a dispute.
+Take note of the requirements in paragraph 30 of the postgraduate guide relating to the academic standing and experience of an assessor.]

-ASSESSOR 1
+ASSESSOR